 The swaps go by very quickly and if you show up an hour later, chances are you’re not going to find that much stuff.

 Most swaps are relaxed and fun.
 Be kind and courteous and check the Black Friday drama at the door.

 Want more?
-Allow us to Rethriftrodeuce Ourselves is a podcast about secondhand shopping hosted by two treasure-hunting friends, Dina & Shannon.
+Thanks, it’s Thrifted is a podcast about secondhand shopping hosted by two treasure-hunting friends, Dina & Shannon.
 Subscribe today.